All application materials and documents must be submitted by April 1, 2015 for Fall 2015

 Requirements for international students can also be found in the University Catalog

 An international student is one who is not a U.S. citizen or permanent resident.

 Application deadline for fall semester enrollment is April 1.
 Application deadline for spring enrollment is September 1.
 To get started, check out the Applying to HSU page.

-Students are required to live in the residence hall until completion of 60 academic hours or age of 21.
+Students are required to live in the residence hall two years post high school or age of 21.

 The University requires that all international students pay a deposit of U.S. $300 before an I-20 is issued.
 An I-20 will not be issued until the deposit is posted.
 The international deposit will apply toward payment of the student's first semester's expenses.
 Should an I-20 be issued and a student fail to enroll, the deposit is forfeited by the student.